erictt/bq-cost-monitor/dataform/README.md

 ## Installation

-You can use this package in your Dataform projects:
+You can use this package in your Dataform projects with following two ways:

 1. Copy the entire `dataform` directory to your project
 2. Import the package in your Dataform project